UPEV1sion/Enigma/docs/Enigma Implemenation.md

 As C also does not have a native Map structure, the implementation of one is now not necessary.
 Also,
-getting an item from an array should always be faster than from a Map as it doesn't really get any simpler than that.
+retrieving an item from an array is faster thanmretrieving it from a Map as it doesn't really get any simpler than that.

 The last important thing understands how to rotate the rotors.
 As they are represented as an int array, the first solutions could be to just shift the array.